December 07, 2022

 It’s convenient.
 Your biology is always with you.
 You don’t have to remember a string of characters, and you don’t have to store that easy-to-hack yet hard-to-remember combination in a password vault (which comes with its own set of security risks and access inconveniences).
 Biometric authentication takes the burden off the user.

 It’s easy to install.
 A common misconception is that biometric authentication will require a multi-stage, capital-intensive installation, and probably a team of expensive programmers.
 Maybe even an entirely different platform built on top of current company software and servers.
 But, with our help, ease-of-installation can be one of the many bonuses of biometric authentication.
 LoginID offers open-source code that makes authentication using biomarkers a programmer’s dream to integrate.
 To make things easy, LoginID offers strong biometric authentication to the masses.
 We developed LoginID’s API as a one-click grab-and-go.
 There are no barriers to implementation.
 And everyone can access strong authentication technology—which makes the world a safer place, one secure biometric login at a time.
+Check out how you can incorporate a passwordless authentication ux here.

 3.** It’s affordable.** The cost of protecting against dark web activities (identity theft, account takeover fraud, and enterprise data breaches) costs $millions.
 That makes investing in a rock-solid biometric authentication system that stops threat actors from stealing confidential information a smart option.
 The good news is that biometric-based technology can now be cost-effective - even cheap compared to compliance penalties and after-the-fact emergency maneuvers.
 LoginID provides a flexible cost model.
 The first tier is free.
 Payment scales as users scale, a model that works well for eCommerce enterprises because less friction at the cart means more success at the cart.
 And more success at the cart means more profit.
-And with rising revenue comes the ability to pay at scale for the biometric technology that reduces friction in the first place.
+And with rising revenue comes the ability to pay at scale for the biometric technology that reduces friction while incorporating real time fraud prevention in the first place.

 Faced with document fraud and identity theft, new threats such as terrorism or cybercrime, and the changes in international regulations, new technological solutions are gradually being implemented.
 One of these technologies, biometrics, has quickly established itself as the most pertinent means of identifying and authenticating individuals in a reliable and fast way, through the use of unique biological characteristics. —ThalesGroup